Laxmisingh2001/Chloroquine-like-Antimalarial-drug/README.md

 TOOLS USED

-KNIME ,
+KNIME ,Biovia Discovery Studio ,PyRx
-Biovia Discovery Studio ,
+I Performed and executed molecular similarity search of Chloroquine molecule in library using ● 2D fingerprint similarity( MORGAN )
-PyRx
+● 3D alignment ( RD Kit package)
-I Performed and executed molecular similarity search of Chloroquine molecule in library using ● 2D fingerprint similarity( MORGAN ) , ● 3D alignment ( RD Kit package) , ● 3D similarity ( using CDK package)
+● 3D similarity ( using CDK package)

 DETAILS OF MOLECULES USED